lawpatch/us-interpretation/us-interpretation.md

 Defined terms in this document will have the meanings described below.

 ### Agreement
-means the terms and conditions constituting the legally binding agreement that incorporates this document.
+means the terms and conditions constituting the agreement that incorporates this document.